 Australian Pulse Bulletin

 Foliar fungicides can help manage the chickpea diseases Ascochyta blight (AB) and Botrytis grey mould (BGM), but when to commence a fungicide program and how often to spray, depends on the varietal resistance, weather conditions and the potential yield of the crop.
-Bear in mind that AB is endemic in paddocks that have a history of chickpea in many areas of Qld and NNSW and BGM is a widespread disease of many crops so crop rotations and cultural practices should be considered when growing chickpeas.
-Chickpea after chickpea can never be recommended as varietal resistance will be reduced or overcome.
+There is limited resistance to both AB and BGM and both diseases are very aggressive and can spread rapidly, so being proactive is imperative in disease control.
+Bear in mind that AB is endemic in paddocks that have a history of chickpea in many areas of Qld and NNSW; further because Ascochyta can spread on infected chickpea residue, paddocks that have never grown chickpeas can still be at risk if residue has arrived in such paddocks as dust out the back of headers or as stubble in surface water flows or high winds.
+BGM is a widespread disease of many crops in Qld and NNSW so crop rotations and cultural practices should be considered when growing chickpeas.
+Chickpea after chickpea can never be recommended as this creates a high risk of disease epidemic varietal resistance will be reduced or overcome.

 Fungal disease control is based on the use of integrated disease management to minimise the injury to crops from plant pathogens.
 Efficient use of foliar fungicides is based upon the protection of plants rather than curing existing infections.
 The first fungicide application must be applied as early as necessary to minimise the establishment of the disease especially in paddocks that have had a history of pulse crops.
 Current research shows that a fungicide application prior to rain events at the early vegetative stage will give protection from AB that can translate to yield increases or at least to maintaining expected yields.
 Additional fungicide applications are required if weather conditions favour the disease, but the best management recommendation for disease control remains that foliar fungicides should be applied prior to forecast rain to provide the greatest level of protection.
-Post-infection applications should not be a planned part of your standard disease management plan.
+Post-infection applications can be effective in low rainfall growing regions or seasons, but this practice does carry greater risk.
 Chlorothanonil and mancozeb are persistent and rain-fast, but do not prevent infection if applied after rain starts.

 For more detailed information on disease management: